Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Can I use beetroot for blood pressure instead of medication?

-Beetroot juice has shown clinically meaningful blood pressure reductions in some trials, but it should not replace prescribed antihypertensive medication without your doctor's approval.
+Beetroot juice has shown clinically meaningful blood pressure reductions in some trials (about -4.4 mmHg systolic on average), but it should not replace prescribed antihypertensive medication without your doctor's approval.
 It may be a useful complementary approach.
 Do not combine with PDE5 inhibitors or strong blood pressure drugs without medical supervision due to the risk of hypotension.

 Sources